Chronstruct/display-primitives/README.md

   <span /> // display: inline;
   <table /> // display: table;

-  // :checkmark: But we can make up their existence with a Babel Transform :smile: (notice absence of red squiglies)
+  // ✅ But we can make up their existence with a Babel Transform :smile: (notice absence of red squiglies)
   <flex /> // display: flex;
   <grid /> // display: grid;
 ```